 - If Tom Lee Park reaches capacity, for the sake of crowd safety and enjoyment, Memphis in May International Festival, Inc. reserves the right to refuse admission unless a patron has a ticket purchased in advance.

-- All packages and bags are subject to inspection.
+- All bags are subject to inspection.

 - Photo I.D.'s are required for all alcohol purchases.